PMBio/deeprvat/docs/pretrained_models.md

 cv_options (optional)
 ```

-Note that the file specified by `annotation_filename` must contain a column corresponding to each annotation in the list `rare_variant_annotations` in `config.yaml`.
+Note that the file specified by `annotation_filename` must contain a column corresponding to each annotation in the list `rare_variant_annotations` from `deeprvat/pretrained_models/config.yaml`.

 ## Executing the pipeline